cal-r/PALMS-Simulator/README.md

-# This is the right version!

-# RW-model
+# **P**avlovian **A**ssociative **L**earning **M**odels **S**imulator

-Rescorla-Wagner model rendition, based on the **extra task** of INM703 Computational Cognitive Systems.
+Associative learning simulator, originally cased on the **extra task** of INM703 Computational Cognitive Systems.

+This simulator will be presented in the paper ``PALMS: Pavlovian Associative Learning Models Simulator`` by Alessandro Abati, Martin Fimxan, Julián Jiménez Nimmo, Sean Lim, and Esther Mondragón.

+## Runnable executable bundled with the prerequisites.

+> I DON'T CARE ABOUT THE CODE!
+WHY IS THERE CODE?
+MAKE AN .EXE FILE AND GIVE IT TO ME.
+— a wise man on Reddit.

+Each version of PALMS get automatically compiled

 ## Prerequisites